Anasooya2601/photo_gallery/README.md

-# 🖼️ PHOTOGALLERY WebAPP USING REACT JS ⚛️
+# 🖼️ Photogallery WebApp using react js ⚛️

 **ABOUT THE PROJECT🖊️**
 In this project,we can upload pictures and store them in database.